How to adjust Hyperglance's memory allocation

 /var/lib/data/hyperglance/config.env

-Set memory allocation to reflect recommendation (example shows 4096meg/4GB):
+Set memory allocation to reflect a recommendation:

 Re-start the services: